-Adopted by the 53rd WMA General Assembly, Washington, DC, USA, October 2002
+Adopted by the 53rd WMA General Assembly, Washington, DC, USA, October 2002,

-and amended by the 64th WMA General Assembly, Fortaleza, Brazil, October 2013
+revised by the 64th WMA General Assembly, Fortaleza, Brazil, October 2013

 The promotion and protection of the reproductive rights of women are critical to the ultimate success of confronting and resolving the HIV/AIDS pandemic.

 The WMA requests all national member associations to encourage their governments to undertake and promote the following actions:

 - Develop empowerment programs for women of all ages to ensure that women are better supported and free from discrimination.
 Such programs should include universal and free access to reproductive health education and life skills training,

 - Develop programme to provide HIV testing and post-exposure prophylaxis in the form of antiretrovirals to all survivors of assault.

 - Governments must provide universal access to antiviral therapy and treatment to all HIV infected women, protecting their health, and in the case of pregnant women, preventing mother to child transmission.

 - Provide universal HIV testing of all pregnant women, with patient notification of the right of refusal, as a routine component of perinatal care, and such testing should be accompanied by privacy protection, basic counseling and awareness of appropriate treatment, if necessary.

 - Patient notification should be consistent with the principles of informed consent.
 Universal and free access to antiretroviral therapy must also be provided to all HIV-positive pregnant women in order to prevent mother to child transmission of HIV.